azat-io/todoctor/readme.md

 ### --ignore

 Allows you to specify files or directories to ignore during the analysis.
+The files in your `.gitignore` are ignored by default, you don't need to ignore them additionally.
 This option can be used multiple times.

 Example: